codemachine69/OpenCV-Test/README.txt

-Sup bitches
-You need OpenCV to run this shit
+You need OpenCV to run this.